 While your landlord may not want you to hang new light fixtures, nothing says you can’t get unique with your lamps and other mobile lighting.
 Floor lamps can add personality and much-needed light to any room.
 Go with a big arching floor lamp in the living room or a funky table version on your nightstand.

 These tips can help you personalize your apartment and truly make it your home.
 Another way to make it feel more like home is by protecting yourself and your belongings with renters insurance that covers loss or damage to your possessions and liability claims that arise from injuries that occur in your home.
 Altra Insurance Services offers a variety of insurance policies, including renters, motorcycle, and car insurance.
 San Diego residents can trust the experienced agents at Altra Insurance Services.
-Call one of our friendly agents today at 619-474-6666 to request a free quote.
+Call one of our friendly agents today at 619-474-6666 to get a free quote.